Here’s a detailed step-by-step guide covering how to create an author website for beginners.

 What Should Be On Your Author Website?

-You can add anything you want but below elements are mandatory for any author website:-
+You can add anything you want but the below elements are mandatory for any author website:-

 - About/biography page with a headshot